Actions

 This echo action will act as your backend, however you can substitute it for any API, provided you are ok with it running on the client.
 Typically, route actions are used with some sort of solution like fetch or GraphQL.

 These will return either a Response such as a redirect (we are not returning anything quite yet!) or any value.
-If you want to ensure the action only runs on the server for things like databases, you will want to use createServerAction$, introduced below.
+If you want to ensure the action only runs on the server for things like databases, you will want to use "use server", introduced below.

 Naturally, this action won't do anything quite yet.
 We still need to call it somewhere!
-For now, let's call it manually from some component using the submit function returned as the second value from createRouteAction.
+For now, let's call it manually from some component using the submit function returned from action.

 // Imagine this is a call to fetch